Study Medicine in Top Universities

-MMI interviews are about showing your interviewer what you’re capable of doing, rather than just telling them.
-It’s a chance for you to show that you’ve got what it takes to be a medical practitioner — not just the grades and know-how, but the right attitude and skills as well.
+MMI interviews are about showing your interviewer the capabilities that you own.
+It’s a chance for you to prove that you’ve got what it takes to be a medical student and not only you have the grades but also you have a know-how, & the right attitude and skills as well.

 Prepare For My MMI Interview

 These tips will help you to prepare for your MMI interview:

 - Use your work experience.

 - It is important to know what it takes to be a good doctor.

 - It is important to Practice in the eight-minute presentations in response to common MMI interview questions.
 It helps with time management on the day.